 Roosevelt’s plan was chided and renamed “Franksgiving” by his political opponents.
 In 1941, Congress passed a joint resolution establishing the last Thursday in November as Thanksgiving.
 Roosevelt reluctantly signed the bill into law.

 Fast Forward To Today’s Traditional Thanksgiving Foods

-As the United States grew as a country, the foods on our thanksgiving table also evolved.
-One thing that has remained stable on most families’ Thanksgiving table is the turkey.
+As the United States grew as a country, the foods on our Thanksgiving table also evolved.
+One thing that has remained stable on most families’ Thanksgiving tables is the turkey.

 Here are the top 10 things we think of today as our favorite traditional Thanksgiving dishes.
 If you see a link along the way, that will take you to my favorite recipe for the dish.

 1 – In First Place On The List – Turkey!

 Nealy, every household will sit down sometime on that last Thursday in November at a dinner table where this big bird is the centerpiece of the meal.
 Usually, it’s a Roast Turkey.
 But the bird could just as easily be deep-fried or barbequed.

 With your main course being the Thanksgiving Turkey pretty much set, what else is on the menu?